Inf1n1ty0/PositronWiki/Printers/Positron/Getting-Started.md

 below.
 Some items may become optional if the kit provides them in the future.
 -	Printed parts if they weren't ordered with the kit
 - Soldering iron for heat set inserts
-- Grease for rails and some assemblies
+- Grease for linear rails and some assemblies
 - High temp thermal grease
 - Thread lock for the motion system bolts (Not permenant)
 - Optional organizer for the dozens of bags for bolts